 \subsubsection{API Implementation}

-We deployed a server-client model using RESTful APIs \cite{8385157} for communication between server-side application and VR.
-A Flask application was set up on the server end, and Unity was used for processing API call data, with shaders enhancing data visualization.
-To address VR headset limitations, resource-intensive tasks were shifted to the server, improving user experience.
-The server, equipped with a 4TB SSD, hosted CODEX datasets, with data transfer rate limited to 200 MB for better VR responsiveness.
+For communication between the server-side application and VR, we deployed a server-client model using RESTful APIs \cite{8385157}.
+We set up a Flask application on the server end and used Unity to process API call data, enhancing data visualization with shaders.
+To improve user experience and address VR headset limitations, we shifted resource-intensive tasks to the server.
+The server, equipped with a 4TB SSD, hosted CODEX datasets, and limited the data transfer rate to 200 MB for better VR responsiveness.